Accounting Resources for People of Color

 Any CPA exam tips you'd like to share?

-I would recommend taking the Becker CPA prep class… and get your employer to compensate you for it!
-Study every day, and complete all of the homework for each unit (if you take the Becker CPA prep class).
-Also, I would take the shortest section (business environment and concepts) of the exam first, and then take the longest section (financial reporting) last.
+I would recommend taking the Becker CPA prep class … and getting your employer to compensate you for it!
+Study every day, and complete all of the homework for each unit (if you take the Becker class).
+Also, I would take the shortest section — business environment and concepts — of the exam first and the longest section — financial reporting — last.

 What was your job search like?